-Shrubs add volume, height, depth, and loads of interest to the landscape, but you might be wondering about when is the best time to prune them.
+Shrubs add volume, height, depth, and loads of interest to the landscape.
+Although you might be wondering about when is the best time to prune them.
 We’ve broken it down for you here and hope you find it helpful.

 Remember, just do your best.
 If you do make a mistake, plants are very forgiving.
-You may miss a season of flowers, but once you've reset the timing for pruning the plant will recover and give you plenty of blooms the next year.
+You may miss a season of flowers.
+However, once you've reset the timing for pruning, the plant will recover and give you plenty of blooms next year.

 If you have questions about a specific plant, leave a comment below.

 - Prune spring bloomers right after flowering.

 - Determine type of hydrangea or rose before pruning to get timing right.

 - Stray or broken branches can be trimmed back any time.